m3shware/m3sh/README.md

 If the location of the m3sh package folder relative to your project folder is different, the path needs to be adapted accordingly.
 See the [sys.path](https://docs.python.org/3/library/sys_path_init.html) documentation for more details.
 Alternatively you may set the ``PYTHONPATH`` environment variable.
-Setting environment variables depends on the used operating system and is not described here.

 ## Dependencies